hellkeyes/Trapfall/README.md

 **V1**

-The core game and real-time multiplayer functionality are complete.
+The core game and real-time two-player functionality are complete.

 I plan to improve the project further with responsive/mobile controls and additional visual polish, but those improvements are not required for the current version.